makemyprior: Intuitive Construction of Joint Priors for Variance Parameters in R

-\end{CodeOutput} \end{CodeChunk} Figure \ref{fig:ex:latin} shows the prior and posterior together on the parameterization of the prior.
+SAMPLING FOR MODEL 'full_file' NOW (CHAIN 1).
+Chain 1: Chain 1: Gradient evaluation took 0.000262 seconds Chain 1: 1000 transitions using 10 leapfrog steps per transition would take 2.62 seconds.
+Chain 1: Adjust your expectations accordingly!
+Chain 1: Chain 1: Chain 1: Iteration: 1 / 15000 [ 0 Chain 1: Iteration: 1500 / 15000 [ 10 Chain 1: Iteration: 3000 / 15000 [ 20 Chain 1: Iteration: 4500 / 15000 [ 30 Chain 1: Iteration: 5001 / 15000 [ 33 Chain 1: Iteration: 6500 / 15000 [ 43 Chain 1: Iteration: 8000 / 15000 [ 53 Chain 1: Iteration: 9500 / 15000 [ 63 Chain 1: Iteration: 11000 / 15000 [ 73 Chain 1: Iteration: 12500 / 15000 [ 83 Chain 1: Iteration: 14000 / 15000 [ 93 Chain 1: Iteration: 15000 / 15000 [100 Chain 1: Chain 1: Elapsed Time: 20.9547 seconds (Warm-up) Chain 1: 44.9349 seconds (Sampling) Chain 1: 65.8897 seconds (Total) Chain 1: \end{CodeOutput} \end{CodeChunk} Figure \ref{fig:ex:latin} shows the prior and posterior together on the parameterization of the prior.
 The posterior distribution of the bottom split, attributing the treatment effect to the random noise and smooth signal, is only slightly different from the prior, indicating that there is no strong signal about the smooth treatment effect in the data.
 By using a prior with shrinkage towards only random noise treatment effect, we avoid overfitting.
 The model has learned about the three other variance proportions, and we see that even though the prior on the amount of total variance going to the residual effect has shrinkage towards $1$, the model is not restricted by this (top right plot).

 Note that for inference with INLA, we must implement the linear constraint with \code{extraconstr = list(A = matrix(1:9, 1, 9), e = matrix(0, 1, 1))} in \code{mc(rw2, ...)} in the formula.